Agent Governance & Compliance Advisory

 |---|---|

-| Agents in production with no formal governance or audit trails | Governance Audit (1-2 weeks) — identify gaps before regulators do |
+| Agents in production with no formal governance or audit trails | Governance Audit (1-2 weeks): identify gaps before external review pressure grows |

-| Building new agents and need governance designed in from day one | Framework Design (4-6 weeks) — architecture-level governance |
+| Building new agents and need governance designed in from day one | Framework Design (4-6 weeks): architecture-level governance |

-| Regulated industry (healthcare, finance, government) with compliance deadlines | Compliance Evidence Package — SOC 2, HIPAA, or FedRAMP artifacts |
+| Regulated industry with compliance deadlines | Compliance Evidence Package: review-ready artifacts for the relevant control environment |

-| No agents deployed yet, still evaluating whether to build | AI Strategy Advisory — assess suitability first |
+| No agents deployed yet, still evaluating whether to build | AI Strategy Advisory: assess suitability first |

-| Governance is fine but agent performance or architecture needs work | AI Agent Engineering — engineering, not governance |
+| Governance is fine but agent performance or architecture needs work | AI Agent Engineering: engineering, not governance |

 How We Engage